 Table of Contents

-is an interactive system monitoring tool that provides a visual interface in the terminal.
-It is designed for Linux operating systems and serves as an advanced version of the top
+htop is an interactive system monitoring tool that provides a visual interface in the terminal.
+It is designed for Linux operating systems and serves as an advanced version of the top command. htop allows users to monitor and manage system resources (CPU, memory, disk usage, etc.) in real-time.

-Here are some key features of htop
+Here are some key features of htop:

 - Colorful Interface:

-features a colorful terminal interface, aiding users in quickly distinguishing different system resources.
+htopfeatures a colorful terminal interface, aiding users in quickly distinguishing different system resources.

 - Real-time System Monitoring:

-continuously monitors and visually presents system resources in real-time.
+htopcontinuously monitors and visually presents system resources in real-time.
 It displays information such as CPU usage, memory consumption, disk, and network activities.

 - Keyboard Shortcuts:

-includes a set of keyboard shortcuts that make it easy to navigate between different processes, terminate processes, and examine other system resources.
+htopincludes a set of keyboard shortcuts that make it easy to navigate between different processes, terminate processes, and examine other system resources.

 - Process Management: